audiovideoron/16day/readme.txt

 Course of Development
 1. Add events to Outlook calendar
     A. Event Start, Event End

-2. Book labor
+2. Schedule labor
     Script asks,
     event_date = "What date?"
-    event_set = "What day are you setting?" event_name = "What is the event name?" (pick from list) position = "What position are you looking for?" total_weight = :
+    event_name = "What is the event name?" (pick from list) event_set = "What day are you setting?" positions = "What positions are you looking for?" (choose one or more) total_weight = :
     * a1 = 1
     * v1 = 1
     * l1 = 1
-    * shift_flexibility = 1
+    * flexible = 1
     * det_preference = 2
     * client_relations = 1
     * reschedules = -1